waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Text:** Can be misleading (e.g. "But it failed!" followed by a successful attack).

 ## Lessons Learned & Agent Performance
 - **Agent Input Integrity:** I must ensure all data provided to agents (like Pokémon movesets) is 100% accurate to the current game state.
-A faulty input will lead to a faulty output.
-I hallucinated that Hearth knew Ember, which caused an error.
 - **Systematic Updates:** When a new game mechanic or impassable tile type is discovered, ALL relevant agents must be updated immediately.
 - **Unresponsive UI:** If an input fails repeatedly (like the nickname screen), I must change my approach (e.g., selecting 'END') rather than repeating the same failed action.
+- **World Knowledge Graph:** I MUST use `manage_world_knowledge` to record every inter-map transition (warps, map edges) immediately after it occurs.
+This is critical for building a complete and accurate map of the world.

 ## Unverified Hypotheses
 - **Mom's Healing:** Can Mom heal my Pokémon?
 (Test next time in New Bark Town)
 - **Daily Events:** The FRUIT_TREE on Route 30 might provide a berry daily.
 (Check again later)
+- **Encounter Tables:** Do different patches of grass on the same route have different Pokémon encounters?

 ## Future Plans & Strategy
 - **Violet City Gym Strategy:** My current team is the best option.
 Lead with Hearth (Cyndaquil) to overpower the Flying-type Pokémon.